The Ultimate Tungsten Guide - GTAW Tips and Tricks

 Thin Materials:

 For welding thinner materials, a smaller tungsten diameter is recommended.
 This ensures a focused arc that minimizes heat input and protects the material from warping or burn-through.
 Data-driven studies show that using a tungsten electrode too large for the task can significantly increase the heat affected zone (HAZ), leading to material degradation.
+Grey TIG Welding Electrodes are ideal for welding thin sheet metal due to their suitability for delicate components and lower current operations.

 Thick Materials: